The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

+where $\mathcal{E}(1) $ is an exponential law of parameter $1$. \end{theorem} From \eqref{law_Yg} the variable $Y_\gamma$ thus has an explicit density given by,

-where we have set $\beta = \Gamma(1 - \frac{\gamma^2}{4}) $. \end{theorem} Let us make a few comments on the above density.
-The probability for $Y_{\gamma}$ to be large is governed by the term $ ( \beta y )^{ - \frac{4}{\gamma^2}-1}$.
-The power $- \frac{4}{\gamma^2}-1 $ is of course compatible with the existence of moments \eqref{existence_moments} and is a very universal feature of GMC measures.
-For instance it holds for more general covariances (see section \ref{app3} for more on the tail behaviour of GMC) and it holds for GMC on the unit interval $[0,1]$.
-On the other hand the probability for $Y_{\gamma}$ to be small is given by the term $ \exp ( -( \beta y)^{-\frac{4}{\gamma^2} }) $ which is extremely small and implies that the negative moments of $Y_{\gamma}$ determine its law, a key ingredient of our proof.
-This behaviour is quite mysterious and model specific as it differs from the case of a GMC on $[0,1]$ and differs from the case of a log-normal law, where instead we would have $ \exp ( - \ln(y)^2) $.
+where we have set $\beta = \Gamma(1 - \frac{\gamma^2}{4}) $.
+This density illustrates two universal behaviours of GMC measures.
+First, the probability for $Y_{\gamma}$ to be large is governed by the term $ ( \beta y )^{ - \frac{4}{\gamma^2}-1}$.
+The power $- \frac{4}{\gamma^2}-1 $ is of course compatible with the existence of moments \eqref{existence_moments} and is a well-understood feature of GMC measures which holds for more general covariances and in other dimensions, see section \ref{app3} as well as \cite{review2} for more details.
+The probability for $Y_{\gamma}$ to be small is given by the term $ \exp ( -( \beta y)^{-\frac{4}{\gamma^2} }) $ which is extremely small and implies that the negative moments of $Y_{\gamma}$ determine its law, a key ingredient of our proof.
+Progress has been made only very recently in \cite{Mabuchi} to explain the universality behind the probability for a GMC to be small (see also the discussion of \cite{RZhu} in the case of the unit interval).

 Before explaining the main ideas behind the proof and the connection with Liouville conformal field theory, we will first enumerate the numerous applications of this result.\\